kshitijk4poor/Urlshortener/README.md

-# Urlshortner
+# chhotakarde.ga

-A clean and simple Url shortner
+A clean and simple Url shortner.